-Released in 2012 on PC and seventh generation hardware, Of Orcs and Men was a game that received respectable acclaim from critics, but scorn on aggregate websites such as Metacritic and GameRankings.
+Released in 2012 on PC and seventh-generation hardware, Of Orcs and Men, was a game that received respectable acclaim from critics, but scorn on aggregate websites such as Metacritic and GameRankings.
 After playing this title for myself, I thoroughly agree with the aggregate website reviews.
 The game is very half-hearted in almost every respect, featuring a seemingly broken and mercilessly repetitive combat system among many other problems.

 Graphics – 7/10

-The game’s best feature is it’s level of detail in graphics, which technologically can be compared to some of the best looking games of the generation, including the first three Batman Arkham games.
-The level of detail found in the scenery and character models is pretty impressive, but it’s lacking in terms of conceptual design, especially compared to many games or series’ based on medieval fantasy such as Lord of the Rings, Warcraft or Baldur’s Gate.
+The game’s best feature is its level of detail in graphics, which technologically can be compared to some of the best-looking games of the generation, including the first three Batman Arkham games.
+The level of detail found in the scenery and character models is pretty impressive, but it’s lacking in terms of conceptual design, especially compared to many games or series’ based on medieval fantasy such as Lord of the Rings, Warcraft, or Baldur’s Gate.
 Where this is most evident is in my opinion in the conceptual design of the enemies, which are very generic looking and don’t truly provide any additional variety.

 Gameplay – 3/10

 The game is an action RPG that plays out very similarly to Dragon Age: Origins, which to me personally, never bodes well.
 The player is put in control of two characters; an orc name Arkhail and a goblin named Styx.
 Arkhail is used for heads-on combat, whilst Styx is used to take a more stealthy approach given each individual challenge the player must overcome along the way.
-Undoubtedly, the best elements of the gameplay are those, which require the use of stealth, which in turn understandably explains why the developers wanted to expand upon that with the release of Styx: Master of Shadows, and the upcoming follow-up Styx: Shards of Darkness.
+Undoubtedly, the best elements of the gameplay are those, which require the use of stealth, which in turn understandably explains why the developers wanted to expand upon that with the release of Styx: Master of Shadows, and the follow-up Styx: Shards of Darkness.
 The combat system is incredibly boring and repetitive, and despite the fact that both characters can level up and gain new abilities, the game can simply be button-mashed through regardless of what abilities players are able to take advantage of.

 Controls – 3/10

-Apart from the combat system presenting problems in terms of controls as well as gameplay, I also found that general movement felt very clunky and stiff.
-It presents particular problems when going through the stealth sequences; problems I found to have been carried on into Styx: Master of Shadows, and problems I hope that will be rectified with the release of Styx: Shards of Darkness.
+Apart from the combat system presenting problems in terms of controls as well as gameplay, I also found that the general movement felt very clunky and stiff.
+It presents particular problems when going through the stealth sequences; problems I found to have been carried on into Styx: Master of Shadows, and problems I hope will be rectified with the release of Styx: Shards of Darkness.
 The controls, in my opinion, are even worse than that of Dragon Age: Origins, since whilst combat in the two games felt extremely similar, the movement controls of Dragon Age origins at least felt fluent enough.

 Lifespan – 5/10

 Clocking in at around 11 hours, the game is also painfully short, as well as relentlessly bad in general.
-There are no side quests in addition to the main story arc, and there is absolutely nothing in the way of replay value to warrant any more than a single playthrough, if players can bring themselves to get even that far.
+There are no side quests in addition to the main story arc, and there is absolutely nothing in the way of replay value to warrant any more than a single playthrough if players can bring themselves to get even that far.